 In this step, the plan is put into practice.
 The child's form or subject teachers are responsible for checking whether the plan is working in consultation with the Learning Support Department.
-Children in Y7 and Y8 are encouraged to become more independent with their approach to Learning Support and will typically initiate discussions and work, based on their assessments of needs and difficulties.
+Children in Y7 and Y8 are encouraged to become more independent with their approach to Learning Support and will typically initiate discussions and work, based on their needs and difficulties.
+Support may take the form of in class support, booster groups or 1:1 specialist intervention depending on the needs of the pupil.